-Have you ever been in the awkward situation where you are tense, the other person is tense, and as the stilted conversation continues, things get even more tense and uncomfortable for both of you?
+Have you ever been in one of those awkward situations where feel tense, the other person is tense, and as the stilted conversation continues, things become more and more tense and uncomfortable for both of you?

 Some people deal with this ‘conversational tension’ by avoiding such face-to-face situations and stick to email or the phone.
 Others do it by creating a wall of talk which they hide behind: they simply talk at the other person.
 Neither method is satisfactory because good professional and personal relationships require face-to-face conversation.

 Back then I had no idea what I could do to change things.
-Things did improve slightly with experience and simply because, like it or not, face-to-face communication was important in my work.
+It wasn’t comfoortable.
+Yes, things did improve slightly with experience and simply because, like it or not, face-to-face communication was important in my work.
+So I had to get on with it however uncomfortable it may have been.

-Soft Eyes is a blend of Peripheral vision and Foveal vision:
+Soft Eyes is a blend of two ways of seeing: peripheral vision and foveal vision…

 This is wide vision.
 It’s what you see somewhat un-clearly when you look ahead and notice how wide your field of vision can be.
 Incidentally, peripheral vision is ideal for noticing movement so when you combine it with narrow, or foveal vision, to create Soft Eyes this becomes a useful skill in sport and in working with groups as a trainer o teacher.